Sunday, September 13, 2009

 Notes:

-This is the list from the 2009 MLS Fact & Record Book.
 Some players (such as Ramon Nunez) may have had similar protected status but aren't included below.

 The three columns below (minutes, games played, games started) include only regular season games.